jackyurchiksparrow/Obsidian-cooking/Cooking/Sets/Sweet/3 Kuliches (classic, chocolate, red velvet).md

 When LM has peaked:

 **Classic version**:
-1. Tear your levain into the bowl of stand mixer, add milk, start mixing.
+1. Tear your levain into the bowl of stand mixer, add milk (hold 50g!) and the eggs, start mixing.
 2. When it starts to show bubbles, add all the flours.
-3. When the dough looks gathered, add yolks, eggs and salt.
-Wait for smoothness (more or less).
+3. When the dough looks gathered, add yolks and salt.
+Wait for smoothness.
 4. Give a break to this one.
-Let it rest covered (in the fridge if it's hot).
+Let it rest covered (in the fridge if it's hot outside).

 **Red velvet version**:
 1. Measure small amount of milk out, incorporate the red dye there until there are no lumps.